Sunglasses to Wear on Warm & Sunny Days

 Style & Beauty

-Keep the sun out of your eyes while looking completely chic with these sunglasses made for Angelenos.
+Keep the rays out of your eyes while looking completely chic with these sunglasses made for Angelenos.

 MP-2 Sun in Brushed Gold + Green C Glass, Oliver Peoples ($455).
 8642 W. Sunset Blvd., West Hollywood, 310-657-2553